zivhm/random-book-store-app-Openshift-deployment/README.md

 # Random Book Store - OpenShift Deployment

-A Flask-based bookstore that automatically refreshes its catalog with random books from Open Library and is configured for deployment on OpenShift.

 A dynamic Flask-based bookstore that automatically refreshes with random books from Open Library every 10 minutes, designed for deployment on OpenShift.

 ## Features